Best MTB Knee Pads for all Types of Riders of 2024

 Why You Should Trust Us

-As an outdoors writer covering adventure and gear, I write regularly about bike and mountain bike equipment and have a long history with the sport.
-I’ve authored numerous gear guides for Treeline Review and write for Popular Mechanics, Bicycling Magazine, Popular Science, Backpacker, and other outdoor publications/organizations.
+As an outdoors writer covering adventure and gear, I have written multiple pieces about mountain biking, and I have a long history with the sport.
+I have also contributed multiple guides to Treeline Review, Backpacker, and other outdoor publications/organizations.

-My experience with mountain biking stretches back to the Appalachians in the late 1980s when Specialized, Trek, Gary Fisher, and Cannondale were among the first companies to mass-produce mountain bikes.
-My first ‘mountain bike’ was a 10-speed Huffy Scout, which I got around ’87; my first real mountain bike was a beautiful, chartreuse Gary Fisher SuperCaliber from 1991.
+My experience with mountain biking stretches back to the Appalachians in the late 1980s when Specialized, Trek, Gary Fisher, and Cannondale were among the first companies to mass-produce mountain bikes — my first ‘mountain bike’ was a 10-speed Huffy Scout, which I got around ‘87.
+It was around the time that the first clipless pedals for a road bike were allowed in competitions and shortly after were introduced for mountain biking.
+Before that, bikers used toe clips for more power and connection to their pedals.
+I think I had my first pair of clipless pedals around ’92.

 These days, I spend most of my time mountain biking, backpacking, hiking, climbing, and crisscrossing Colorado and the Rocky Mountain region.
-I enjoy using all my knowledge of gear and skills to learn about new equipment and how it will benefit me-yes, I’m selfish-as well as Treeline’s readers.
+I enjoy using my knowledge of gear and skills to learn about new equipment and how it will benefit me (yes, I’m selfish) and Treeline’s readers.

 At Treeline Review, we strive to offer unbiased reviews to help you find the best product for the price.
-Treeline Review doesn’t accept sponsored content, native advertising, or paid reviews.
-I am not sponsored by any companies, nor are any of my family members sponsored by, employees of, or ambassadors of any of the companies in this review.
+Treeline Review doesn’t accept native advertising or paid reviews.
+I am not sponsored by any companies, nor are any of my family members sponsored by or employees of, or ambassadors of any of the companies in this review.

-You can see all of Chris Meehan's stories on his website or on his author page.
+You can see all of Chris’s stories on his author page.